Choosing a Caterer | How to Hire the Right Coffee Caterer

 How long have you been in business?

 Experience matters.
 A caterer who’s been doing this for years has seen everything — venue challenges, equipment issues, guest rushes, dietary requests.
 They know how to handle the unexpected.
-Someone on their fifth event is still figuring it out.

 check_circle